 |16.||Sony H400||-||mono / mono||-||-||micro||2.0||Y||-||-|

 |17.||Sony H300||-||mono / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the X100F has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the HX400V are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the HX400V does not have a direct predecessor.
+Both the X100F and the HX400V have been discontinued, but can regularly be found used on ebay.
+The X100F was replaced by the Fujifilm X100V, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100F or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.